trokster/xcayp/README.md

 The goal is to provide the community with a robust interface along with a component repository that can be used by others as the fundation to build their online applications.
-Thanks to the very nature of the technology used, the end user and applications sync for free
+Thanks to the very nature of the technology used, you get end user and applications data sync for free

 Status